bcampbell/tb-notes/architecture.md

 - nsIJunkMailClassificationListener
 - nsIMsgTraitClassificationListener

-nsIMsgFolder implementation for folders that use an nsIMsgDatabase.
+base nsIMsgFolder implementation for folders that use an nsIMsgDatabase.

 Not sure there are any nsIMsgFolder implementations which _don't_ use a nsIMsgDatabase...